phaserjs/phaser/README.md

 * TilemapLayer.getTiles now returns a copy of the Tiles found by the method, rather than references to the original Tile objects, so you're free to modify them without corrupting the source (thanks @Leekao #1585)
 * Sprite.events.onDragStart has 2 new parameters `x` and `y` which is the position of the Sprite before the drag was started.
 The full list of parameters is: `(sprite, pointer, x, y)`.
 This allows you to retain the position of the Sprite prior to dragging should `dragFromCenter` have been enabled (thanks @vulvulune #1583)
 * Body.reset now resets the Body.speed value to zero.
+* Device.touch checks if `window.navigator.maxTouchPoints` is `>= 1` rather than > 1, which now allows touch events to work properly in Chrome mobile emulation.

 ### Bug Fixes